Journey to the Past: Music video

-The music video for "Journey to the Past" made its television debut on cable network channels such as BET, VH1 and The Box during the week ending November 16, 1997.
+The music video for "Journey to the Past" made its television debut on cable network channels such as BET and VH1 during the week ending November 16, 1997.
+It would premiere on The Box during the week of November 29.
 The single's music video features scenes of Aaliyah alternating between then-modern day America and the film's animated incarnation of Russia during the 1920s, interacting with various characters and locations from the animated film.
 Aaliyah is shown traveling through snow-covered landscapes wearing a beige jumpsuit and floor-length mink coat.
 The music video begins in a modern-day American neighborhood on a seemingly warm day.
 Aaliyah is seen singing in the windows of a small grocery store and on the street where children are playing in an open fire hydrant.
 Tying into the theme of going back to the past, Aaliyah goes back and forth from the real modern-day world to the animated world of Russia in the 1920s, the time in which Anastasia is set.
 She is then seen in several of the movie's iconic scenes such as balancing on a log with Anastasia behind her, out in the snow where the "Journey to the Past" song is featured in the film, in the ballroom in the "Once Upon a December" sequence, ascending the lift in the Eiffel Tower (the "Paris Holds the Key (To Your Heart)" scene) and on stage in the Russian ballet scene.
 The fountains of Jardins du Trocadéro can be seen briefly.
 The music video ends with her sitting on the rooftop seemingly overlooking the final scene in which Dimitri and Anastasia kiss and finally on the clouds above St. Petersburg with the children.

 Upon the film's initial release, "Journey to the Past" garnered heavy rotation.
-The music video was included as a bonus feature on the 2006 DVD re-release of the film, entitled Anastasia: Family Fun Edition, paired with a "making-of" featurette that depicts Aaliyah recording the song in the recording the song, interspersed with interviews of the singer discussing both the song and the film.
+The music video was included as a bonus feature on the 2006 DVD re-release of the film, entitled Anastasia: Family Fun Edition, paired with a "making-of" featurette that depicts Aaliyah recording the song in the studio, interspersed with interviews of the singer discussing both the song and the film.
 The re-released music video also features a dedication to Aaliyah, who had died in a plane crash on August 25, 2001.
 David Cornelius of DVDTalk reviewed the music video as one of the DVD's "better" features, but found the making of featurette "rather pointless" for lacking "footage of anyone actually making the video" in spite of its title.